What is the climate like in Qatar?

 Are there churches for Christians?

 Yes.
 In 2005, an agreement was signed by representatives of several denominations for a long-term lease on land on the outskirts of Doha, where the denominations could erect six churches (at the churches' expense).
-The property includes a Catholic church (opened 2008), an Anglican Church (opened 2012), an Indian Christian Church, St. Thomas Syro - Malabar Church (now open), a Coptic Christian Church (open), a Greek Orthodox Church (opened 2008), and an Eastern Orthodox church (opened 2009).
-There is also an Inter Denominational Christian Church (IDCC), "a conglomeration of twenty eight different Indian expatriate Christian communities in Qatar."
+The property includes a Catholic church, an Anglican Church, an Interdenominational Christian Church, a Coptic Christian Church, a Greek Orthodox Church, and a Syrian Orthodox church.

 Will I be safe in Qatar?